Bellshill: Early and establishment

 The earliest record of Bellshill's name is handwritten on a map by Timothy Pont dated 1596; the letters are difficult to distinguish.
 It's possible that it reads Belſsill with the first s being an old-fashioned long s.
 The site is recorded as being east of "Vdinſtoun" and north of "Bothwel-hauch" (which confusingly is above "Orbeſton" on Pont's map).
 The name can also been seen on a map, which was derived from Pont's work, made by the Dutch cartographer Joan Blaeu; he calls the place "Belmil".
 The village consisted of a row of quarry workers' houses owned by a Mr. Bell, who owned a stone quarry to the south of Belmill.
 Charles Ross's map of 1773 has "Belsihill" marked north of Crosgates and Orbiston.

 About 1810, this new settlement took on the name Bellshill and continued to grow.
 It absorbed nearby villages such as Nesnas, Black Moss and Sykehead.
 Bellshill was on the road which linked Glasgow and Edinburgh.

 According to the first Statistical Account, in the late 1700s the parish of Bothwell, which encompasses modern Bellshill, was a centre of hand-loom weaving with 113 weavers recorded.
 Some 50 colliers were listed.
 A hundred or so years later, these occupations had changed places in degree of importance to the area economy.
 With the introduction of new machinery in the mid-19th century, many cottage weavers lost their livelihood.
 Demand for coal to feed British industry resulted in expansion that by the 1870s, produced 20 deep pits operating in the area.

+In June 2009, "The Traveling Mag" Magazine crowned Bellshill as The Worst Town In Scotland.
+It stayed at the number one spot until November 2011, when Aberdeen knocked it off of 1st place by a mile, with 2,394 votes for Aberdeen.

+Economic expansion

 The first mine to open (and the last to close in 1953) was the Thankerton mine.
 Others followed swiftly and rapidly increased the size of the town, attracting a steady stream of immigrant workers from abroad, particularly from Ireland and Lithuania.
 The town is sometimes referred to as 'Little Lithuania' because of these immigrants.
 (Historically it was called 'Little Poland', as contemporary evidence shows locals did not work to distinguish incomers' backgrounds).
 Factors adversely affecting integration for the first generation of these 'new Scots' included a language barrier, minority religion (most were Catholic), and hostility based on suspicion that they were taking jobs, by accepting lower wages and being used to break strikes. – Lithuanians in Bellshill and elsewhere tended to identify more closely with the Irish communities of each town, who had similar issues.